chase-moskal/cynic/README.md

     ```

 - **report: a test returns false**
-    a test which doesn't return true will simply display as failed
+    return false to indicate a failed test

     ```
     cynic example suite